Xilinx/VMC_Help/HDL/dsamp/README.md

 # Down Sample

-The Xilinx Down Sample block reduces the sample rate at the point where the block is placed in your design.
+The Down Sample block reduces the sample rate at the point where the block is placed in your design.

 ![](./Images/block.png)

+## Description

 The input signal is sampled at even intervals, at either the beginning (first value), or end (last value) of a frame.
 The sampled value is